But how does bitcoin actually work?

 - At the end of every month, everyone gets together to settle up with real money.

-One problem with a public ledger like this is that anyone can add a line.
+Of course, there's a glaring problem with a public ledger like this where anyone can add a line.
 What’s to prevent Bob from going in and writing “Alice pays Bob $100” without Alice approving?

 How are we supposed to trust that all these transactions are what the sender meant for them to be?
 This is where the first bit of cryptography comes in: Digital signatures.